mpcarl-ibm/crs-docs/_api/tools.md

 Simple use cases can be accomplished using `aws --endpoint-url={endpoint} s3 <command>`.
 Objects are managed using familiar shell commands, such as `ls`, `mv`, `cp`, and `rm`.
 Buckets can be deleted using `rb`.

-**Note**: Buckets can not be created using this method, but require using the `s3api` method described below.
+**Note**: Buckets can not be created using this method.
+Instead, use the `s3api` method described below.

 Listing buckets: